Regulation (EU) No. 305/2011

-Regulation No. 305/2011 (Construction Products Regulation, or CPR) of the European Parliament and of the Council of the European Union is a regulation of 9 March 2011 that lays down harmonised conditions for the marketing of construction products and replaces Construction Products Directive (89/106/EEC).
+Regulation No. 305/2011 (Construction Products Regulation, or CPR) of the European Parliament and of the Council of the European Union is a regulation of 9 March 2011 which lays down harmonised conditions for the marketing of construction products and replaces Construction Products Directive (89/106/EEC).
 This EU regulation is designed to simplify and clarify the existing framework for the placing on the market of construction products.
+It replaced the earlier (1989) Construction Products Directive (89/106/EEC).

 The provisions of this regulation seek to: